 For such a seemingly simple appendage, a dog’s tail does a lot of complex things.
 It helps a dog maintain balance and enables swift, agile movement.
 It’s also one of the most important indicators of how a dog is feeling at any given time, and can convey a surprising amount of useful information, if we know the “tells.”

-The wagging tail most famously means that a dog is happy to see us, or the other person, dog, or object in their path.
+The wagging tail is most often associated with happiness—and it does sometimes signal that a dog is happy to see us, or the other person, dog, or object in their path.
 But not all wags mean happiness.
 Anyone who lives with a dog, or simply interacts with dogs with any frequency will do themselves—and those dogs—a big service by learning what tail wags are really saying.

 Here’s a video guide to what some of the different wags mean.

 Simply seeing a tail in motion isn’t enough.
 We can also learn about the dog’s mood and mindset from the position of the tail: